core-man/link/content/post/codes/index.md

 - [Moho inversion](https://github.com/pinga-lab/paper-moho-inversion-tesseroids): Fast non-linear gravity inversion in spherical coordinates with application to the South American Moho.
 - [GRAV3D](https://grav3d.readthedocs.io/en/latest/index.html): Forward modelling and inversion of surface, borehole, and airborne gravity data in 3D
 - [Gravity modelling and inversion in 2D](https://www.juanafonso.com/software): A very simple matlab code to illustrate the basics of gravity modelling and inversion
+- [SphGraGLQ](https://github.com/nqdu/SphGraGLQ): A fast and adaptive gravity forward computation method by Gauss-Legendre Quadrature in spherical coordinates in C

 #### GPS & InSAR